 In the new year, Campbell said that the town through this newly formed committee -- and the Becket Arts Center on its own -- will explore what it can do to promote culture and boost economic development at the same time.

 "It is specifically for economic development for tourist growth to create a more active arts culture and historic [scene]," Campbell said.
-"It’s to please both local residents and tourists."

 The Becket Arts Center has spent $15,000 it has fundraised on consultant research and studies, building analysis, and surveys of other artistic centers to explore ways that the Center can be enhanced.